Photo: Danny Hoang / Unsplash

 It’s a place of legends and myths, of romance and adventure.
 Yes indeed, Niagara Falls is so much more than just a tourist attraction: it’s an iconic Canadian destination known the world over.
 The rushing falls on both sides of the border and the mist which reaches sky high as the water from the Niagara River hurdles downward at an amazing 600,000 gallons per second are awe-inspiring sights to be sure.

-Then there are the stories of people in barrels tumbling over the Falls, and of lovers eloping to this romantic site to tie the knot.
+Then there are the stories of people in barrels tumbling over the Falls and of lovers eloping to this romantic site to tie the knot.
 In fact, one of the best things to do in Niagara Falls is getting married, judging by the many couples who come here year after year to do just that.

 Many families visit Niagara Falls to walk around and wonder at the natural marvel, as well as partake in some of the many other fun activities nearby.
-There are boat tours which take you close enough to feel the power of the falls without having to jump in; there are beautiful national parks and gardens to wander and explore; and fun adventures like helicopter tours and so much, much more.
+There are boat tours that take you close enough to feel the power of the falls without having to jump in; there are beautiful national parks and gardens to wander and explore; and fun adventures like helicopter tours and so much, much more.

-Explore the many Niagara Falls’ Attractions
+Explore the many Niagara Falls Attractions

 I remember as a child standing at a spot looking at the water as it rushed over the edge of the Horseshoe Falls – also known as the Canadian Falls – at Niagara Falls.
 The scene was hypnotizing as the water seemed to move in slow motion despite its tremendous speed.
-Indeed, I looked over at my father and said, “it makes me want to jump in.
+Indeed, I looked over at my father and said, “It makes me want to jump in.”
 That childlike awe still holds true even for us adults.

 Other fun things to do in Niagara Falls include: